NicholasMendez11/Wiki-Project/README.md

 Initially, for the backend, I used an SQLite3 database along with the NestJS project.
 However, I encountered many issues when installing it in the Docker container.
 At the last minute, I had to migrate to a PostgreSQL database.
 This database worked well, but I did not have enough time to test it thoroughly.

-After migrating to the new database, I noticed that TypeORM did not connect to the PostgreSQL database when testing the backend locally.
-However, it connected without issues when running the project in the Docker container using `docker-compose up`.
-This leads me to assume that the error might be related to how SQL is configured on my machine.
+After migrating to the new database, As we are using a PostgreSQL database, if you plan to run the project locally, you will need to install and configure the PostgreSQL database on your machine.
+This will allow you to test the backend locally and ensure that it is working correctly.

+Otherwise I will recommend run the project in the Docker container using `docker-compose up`. as this container will have the PostgreSQL database already installed and configured.

 ## Wikipedia API or Synchronization issues